SAP-samples/teched2023-DT164/exercises/ex3/README.md

 ## Summary

-You've now completed business configuration of SAP S/4HANA Cloud with the SAP Central Business Configuration tool.
+You have now completed business configuration of SAP S/4HANA Cloud with the SAP Central Business Configuration tool.